AI Agents for Customer Service: what they solve and when they make sense

 Reliable access to data

 To answer well, the agent needs access to the right sources: CRM, ERP, helpdesk, inventory, ticket history, or internal documentation.
+In many cases, this requires automating the operational workflows that feed those systems.

 Clear escalation rules